-We further studied the effect of thickness of IPN hydrogels film on their glucose sensitivity and protein resistance.
-The different thicknesses of film (such as 360, 420, 440, and 630 nm) were prepared, and the results can be found in Fig. S1.
-According to the results, the thickness at a certain range had no obvious effect on protein-resistive properties of IPN hydrogel film (Fig. S6a).
+We further studied the effect of the thickness of the IPN hydrogel film on their glucose sensitivity and protein resistance.
+The different thicknesses of the film (such as 360, 420, 440, and 630 nm) were prepared, and the results can be found in Fig. S1.† According to the results, the thickness at a certain range had no obvious effect on the protein-resistant properties of the IPN hydrogel film (Fig. S6a[†]).
 This is mainly attributed to the strong hydration capacity of polySBMA brushes caused by ionic solvation.
-The relationship between thickness of IPN hydrogel film and frequency shift of glucose sensitivity (Data can be found in Fig. S6b) showed that the frequency shift increased as the film thickness increased from 360 nm to 440 nm.
-This is likely due to that the thicker the IPN hydrogel film, the more the glucose molecule it can bind.59 Nonetheless, IPN hydrogel film with a thickness of 630 nm had poor glucose sensitivity.
-Similar result has also observed by Dou et al.60 In their study, they demonstrated that the thickness of PBA-functionalized hydrogel film has a significant effect on its glucose sensitivity, and the hydrogel film with a thickness of 600 nm has poor glucose sensitivity due to its poor viscoelasticity.
-Therefore, the thickness of IPN hydrogel film was selected as 440 nm in this work.
+The relationship between the thickness of the IPN hydrogel film and the frequency shift of glucose sensitivity (data can be found in Fig. S6b[†]) showed that the frequency shift increased as the film thickness increased from 360 nm to 440 nm.
+This is likely due to the fact that the thicker the IPN hydrogel film, the more glucose molecules it can bind.59 Nonetheless, the IPN hydrogel film with a thickness of 630 nm had poor glucose sensitivity.
+A similar result has also been observed by Dou et al.60 In their study, they demonstrated that the thickness of the PBA-functionalized hydrogel film has a significant effect on its glucose sensitivity, and the hydrogel film with a thickness of 600 nm has poor glucose sensitivity due to its poor viscoelasticity.
+Therefore, the thickness of the IPN hydrogel film was selected as 440 nm in this work.